conan-io/docs/knowledge/faq.rst

     ...
     ERROR: Missing binary: mytool/0.1

 will find a "Missing binary" error in the ``test_package`` step.
-How this is possible, if the package binary was created a few lines above.
+How is this possible, if the package binary was created a few lines above?

 The ``conan create`` command by default creates packages for the "host" context, using the "host" profile.
 But if the package we are created is intended to be used as a tool,